 What are the disadvantages to becoming a charitable incorporated organisation?

-Furthermore, it is possible that CIOs will encounter problems with banks due to there being no register of charges for CIOs.
+Also, there is a possibility that CIOs will encounter problems with banks due to there being no register of charges for CIOs.
 However, solicitors with experience of working with charity finance will be able to advice you on this matter, as well as those listed above.

 I want to register my organisation as a CIO – what should I do?

-There are a number of important steps that all charities must take before they can become CIOs, including registering with the Charity Commission, establishing a principal office in England or Wales that also must be registered with the commission, and becoming a registered charity.
+There are a number of important steps that all charities must take before they can become CIOs, including registering with the Charity Commission, establishing a principal office in England or Wales that also must be registered with the Commission, and becoming a registered charity.
+The type of charitable structure you have will determine the kind of CIO you can apply for.

 What can a solicitor do?